Roberts County, Texas: Government and politics

-Roberts County was one of the earliest counties in Texas to turn Republican.
+Roberts County was one of the earliest counties in Texas to begin supporting the Republican Party.
 The last Democrat to win the county in a presidential election was Harry S. Truman in 1948, when he carried nearly 76% of its ballots.
 No Democrat has since exceeded the 40% of the vote that Texas native Lyndon B. Johnson won in the county in his 1964 national landslide.
-Jimmy Carter in 1976 was the last Democrat to win even 30% of the county's vote, Bill Clinton in 1996 to win 20%, and Al Gore in 2000 to win just 10%.
+Jimmy Carter in 1976 was the last Democrat to win even 30% of the county's vote, Bill Clinton in 1996 to win 20%, Al Gore in 2000 to win 10%, and Barack Obama in 2012 to win 5%.

 In recent years, Roberts County has become almost unanimously Republican.
 In 2008, 92% of voters voted for Republican John McCain versus only 7.92% for Democrat Barack Obama, making it one of the most Republican counties in the United States.
 In the 2016 presidential election, Republican Donald Trump received 94.58% of the vote, the largest margin in a county for a Republican in the U.S. that election.
-Roberts was again Trump's strongest county in 2020, and he won it by an even stronger margin: 96.2%-3.1%.
+Roberts was again Trump's strongest county in 2020, and he won it by an even stronger margin: 96.2%.

 The county is governed by an elected county judge and four commissioners (each elected by a precinct within the county).